Production time: 3 Business Days for Foil-Stamped, 2 Business Days for Digital Printing

 Is the Artifact Uprising logo on the cards?

 Yes, the Artifact Uprising logo is visible on the back of the cards.
-Unfortunately there is currently no way to remove our logo from the holiday cards or gathering invitations.
+There is currently no way to remove our logo from the holiday cards or gathering invitations.

 Can I receive a sample of my card to preview it before ordering?